 Complete Your 180-Hour Texas Pre-License Courses Online

-Before you apply for your Texas real estate license, the Texas Real Estate Commission (TREC) requires 180 hours of essential real estate education with an approved provider like us.
+Before you apply for your Texas real estate license, the Texas Real Estate Commission (TREC) requires 180 hours of essential real estate education with an approved online real estate school.

 Let's face it, commuting to a classroom isn't how you want to spend your precious time.
 That's why our Texas pre-license courses are delivered entirely online.
 You can finish them at your own pace, on your own schedule.